TimWolla/policies/feature-proposals.rst

 case the original RFC's title is commonly suffixed with ``v2`` to indicate the relationship with the original RFC.

-*******************
+******************
- Discussion Period
+ Discussion Phase
-*******************
+******************

-Before an RFC may move to the voting phase a minimum discussion period of 2 weeks (336 hours) MUST have elapsed.
-The discussion period starts at the time of the initial email of the official RFC discussion thread.
+Before an RFC may move to the voting phase a cooldown period of 2 weeks (336 hours) MUST have elapsed.
+The cooldown period starts at the time of the initial email of the official RFC discussion thread.

-When making non-editorial / non-typographical changes to the normative section of the RFC text (i.e. to the actual proposal, excluding future scope, rejected features and references) the discussion period MUST be extended.
-The discussion period MUST be extended by 2 weeks (336 hours) in case of major changes.
-It MUST be extended by 1 week (168 hours) in case of minor changes.
+When making non-editorial / non-typographical changes to the normative section of the RFC text (i.e. to the actual proposal, excluding future scope, rejected features and references) the cooldown period MUST be reset.
+The cooldown period MUST be reset to 2 weeks (336 hours) in case of major changes.
+It MUST be reset to 1 week (168 hours) in case of minor changes if the current remaining cooldown period is shorter.
 When in doubt, the change MUST be treated as a major change.
 Major and minor changes MUST be announced in the official discussion thread, either in a dedicated email summarizing a list of changes or in a reply to another email that clearly indicates that changes to the RFC text have been made in response to that email.
-Extensions of the discussion period are not cumulative.
-The new minimum discussion period is the current remaining minimum discussion period or the extended discussion period calculated from the time of the email announcing the changes that extend the discussion period.

 As an example: An RFC is announced at 2025-02-01 15:00.
-The initial minimum discussion period ends at 2025-02-15 15:00.
+The initial cooldown period ends at 2025-02-15 15:00.
 On 2025-02-03 16:00 a minor change to the RFC text is made.
-The discussion period is not extended, since the remaining period of 12 days is longer than the required extension.
+The cooldown period is not reset, since the remaining cooldown period of ~12 days is longer than 1 week.
 On 2025-02-05 17:00 a major change to the RFC text is made.
-The minimum discussion period is extended to 2025-02-19 17:00.
+The cooldown period is reset to 2025-02-19 17:00.
 On 2025-02-15 16:00 another minor change is made.
-The minimum discussion period is extended to 2025-02-22 16:00.
+The cooldown period is reset to 2025-02-22 16:00.
 On 2025-02-21 13:00 an obvious typo is fixed.
-The discussion period is not extended.
+The cooldown period is not reset.

 Major changes to the RFC text include any changes that would lead to a change in the implementation, particularly any changes to the proposed semantics or